fuyzen/idaStrTrans/README.md

 ##Usage
-You should install python with easy_install, to install this two library..
+You should install python with pip, to install this two library..

-* easy_install goslate
+* pip install goslate
-* easy_install chardet
+* pip install chardet

 Then load the script in IDA Pro, you will see: